-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and related notes and other information included elsewhere in this Annual Report.
+The following discussion and analysis of our financial condition and results of operations for the years ended December 31, 2020 and 2021 should be read in conjunction with our audited consolidated financial statements and the related notes and other information included elsewhere in this prospectus.
+The following discussion is accurate only as of the date of the release of our audited consolidated financial statements for the year ended December 31, 2021 (or as of an earlier date of any such information as may be stated therein).
 This discussion contains forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from such forward-looking statements.
-Factors that could cause or contribute to those differences include, but are not limited to, those identified below and those discussed in Part I, Item1A.
-"Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" included elsewhere in this Annual Report.
+Factors that could cause or contribute to those differences include, but are not limited to, those identified below and those discussed in the sections titled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" included elsewhere in this prospectus.
 Additionally, our historical results are not necessarily indicative of the results that may be expected in any future period.